 |* M = Mountain, P = Piedmont, CP= Coastal Plain|

 It is best to test the soil four to six months before planting to allow adequate time to amend the soil based on test results.
 An ideal pH is 6.0.
 If the pH is too low, raise it to the level suggested by the soil test with dolomitic lime.

 Keep plant roots moist until planting time by either heeling them into the ground temporarily or wrapping them in wet burlap.
 Do not leave the roots exposed to the drying effects of sun and air.

 Prepare a planting hole large enough to allow the roots to spread out naturally.
 Do not prune the roots except to remove damaged ones.
 Set plants at the same depth they were planted in the nursery.
-The crown (the point where the stem and root merge) should be one inch below ground level; tissue culture plants at ground level.
+The crown (the point where the stem and root merge) should be one inch below ground level.